anna0625/anna0625/README.md

 :round_pushpin: currently lives in Melbourne.

-:briefcase: I'm a recent graduate and junior front-end web developer.
+:🎓: a recent graduate and junior front-end web developer.

 :computer: I work with React.